rcg4u/wp-windy/README.md

 # WP Windy Map Plugin

 ## Description
 The **WP Windy Map Plugin** allows you to embed a customizable Windy map into your WordPress site.
-You can configure the map's latitude, longitude, and temperature units through the WordPress admin panel.
+You can configure the map's latitude, longitude, temperature units, and radar type through the WordPress admin panel.

 ## Features
 - Embed a Windy map using a simple iframe.
 - Configure the map's latitude and longitude to display specific locations.
 - Choose between Celsius and Fahrenheit for temperature units.
+- Select radar type: Temperature, Rain, Wind, or Clouds.
 - **NEW:** Use a shortcode to embed the map on any page or post.
-- **NEW:** Improved settings page with geolocation support.
+- **NEW:** Improved settings page with geolocation support and shortcode display option.

 ## Installation
 1. Download the plugin files.